Using the GQL Browser

 }

-As you type your mutation, GraphiQL automatically suggests potential fields, arguments, and syntax based on what you've already written and your defined schema; validates your mutation as you type; and uses different colors to highlight fields, arguments, syntax, and other important elements to make the mutation easier to read.
+As you type your mutation, the query pane automatically suggests potential fields, arguments, and syntax based on what you've already written and your defined schema; validates your mutation as you type; and uses different colors to highlight fields, arguments, syntax, and other important elements to make the mutation easier to read.

-1. Click the Execute Query (Play) button.
+10. Click the execute query icon ().
 The mutation executes, and GraphQL displays the data you requested in the results pane.